Luc-Olsthoorn/Registr/README.md

 Please make sure to update readme/issues as appropriate.

 ## Roadmap

+  - [ ] Create informational GIFS of steps on landing page

-  [] Update filtering to be more intuitive
+  - [ ] Update filtering to be more intuitive

-  [] Implement courses per major
+  - [ ] Implement courses per major
       https://ufl.betterschedules.info/ is a great example of what needs to be done, but in a clean manner

-  [] Be able to search and filter by instructor
+  - [ ] Be able to search and filter by instructor

-  [] Auto complete - generateJSON function in server, has to be run an implemented
+  - [ ] Auto complete - generateJSON function in server, has to be run an implemented

-  [] Write some sort of test methods
+  - [ ] Write some sort of test methods

-  [] Change deployment so we can get https - heroku doesnt allow this on free tier
+  - [ ] Change deployment so we can get https - heroku doesnt allow this on free tier

-  [] Create GIFS of steps on landing page

 ## License